adesnia/galaxy-merchant-trading-guide/README.md

 * Calculate the price of an item by format _how many Credits is glob prok Silver ?_

 According to the transactions, the solution contains of 3 parts:
-* currency: handle anything related to currency i.e registering currency, converting intergalactic currency
+* currency: handle anything related to currency e.g registering currency, converting intergalactic currency
-* price: handle items i.e adding items, calculate the price of items
+* price: handle items e.g adding items, calculate the price of items
 * utils: process the input

+##Development
+The solution is using local storage to save the data.

+For local development, you can perform _go run main.go_ under cmd directory.
+Note that to perform converting intergalactic units as well as to calculate the price of items, you need to manually seeding the data through the terminal.

+In order to calculate the conversion of intergalactic unit into number, you need to first add intergalactic units you want to use, e.g _glob is I_.

+In order to calculate the price of an item, you need to:
+1. add intergalactic unit you want to use, e.g _pish is X_
+2. add item price into store, e.g _pish pish Iron is 3910 Credits_

+Then you can perform intergalactic unit conversion and item price calculation.

 #Problem Description
 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's